choudendra/Newway-to-invest-agriculture/README.md

 # Project Description
-Agri investis a **100% responsive** clean & minimalist **agricultural niched** online service provider website which is designed to help farmers grow their business.
+Agri invest is a **100% responsive** clean & minimalist **agricultural niched** online service provider website which is designed to help farmers grow their business.

 ## Technologies Used